Dasius of Durostorum: Acta Dasii

 The text purports to present a record of the questioning of Dasius by a legate called Bassus.
 In this dialogue, Dasius also refuses to honour the Imperial cult.
 The situation as described in the text thus presupposes the fourth Diocletian edict of 304, which required Roman soldiers to sacrifice to the emperor.
 Many veteran legionaries had been openly Christian during many years of service and now suddenly found themselves before the choice of either renouncing their religion or facing execution.
 After being questioned, Dasius is tortured and finally decapitated by one Johannes Aniketos.

-But hagiographical tradition tends to assign slightly earlier date to the martyrdom, either 302, 303 or 292.
+Hagiographical tradition tends to assign slightly earlier date to the martyrdom, either 302, 303 or 292.
 A parallel case is recorded in the passion of Julius the Veteran.

 The text is unusual for a passio because it dedicates about one third of its content to a description of the Saturnalia festival celebrated by the pagan legionaries stationed in Durostorum.
 Each year, a legionary was chosen by lot to be the "king" of the festival for one month, which gave him unusual privileges and licence, but at the end of the month this "king" would be sacrificed before the altar of Saturn.
 In the year in question, the lot fell on Dasius, for whom, as a Christian, this was doubly condemning, as not only would he have to spend a month worshipping pagan idols, he would also then lose his life as a sacrifice to a pagan deity and damn his soul.
 Therefore, he preferred to refuse to accept the role of king and accept torture and execution instead.